American Flyer: A. C. Gilbert Company, 1938–1966

 Under the new ownership, the A.C.
-Gilbert Co. continued to struggle, although the new owners took a more aggressive approach to advertising and marketing than when the firm was headed by the more conservative A.C.
+Gilbert Co. continued to struggle, although the new owners did more aggressive advertising and marketing than when the firm was headed by the more conservative A.C.
 Gilbert.
 It manufactured a wide variety of poorly designed and poorly conceived toys (dolls, racing sets, games) that sold slowly, if at all, and was nearly overwhelmed by store returns of defective merchandise.
 Gilbert took an especially hard hit when a majority of a poorly designed and manufactured red James Bond 007 slot car racing set flooded back as returns after component failures.
-[Because of the number of returns, these sets are rare and very collectible, some selling "pre-crash' for an average of $1,000 on eBay].
+(Because of the number of returns, these sets are rare and very collectible, some selling "pre-crash' for an average of $1,000 on eBay.)
 Additionally, the company sold many of its toy line products to discounters with a "100% sale guarantee."
 When the merchandise did not sell, it ended up back in Gilbert's warehouses.
-The company discontinued the American Flyer train line in 1966 and finally declared bankruptcy in 1967.
+The company discontinued the American Flyer train line in 1966 and was liquidated in 1967.